-un canvassing was not conducted. a.
+9. If a full canvassing was not conducted: a.
 How many predetermined outlets were to be observed in each area? b.
 What were the starting points for each area? c.
 Were these starting points randomly chosen? ☐ Yes ☐ No d.
-Describe the selection of the starting points.

-e. riease describe the canvassing instructions given to the field observers, including predetermined routes.
+Describe the selection of the starting points. e.
+Please describe the canvassing instructions given to the field observers, including predetermined routes.